 000–099 is General Information, like reference books.

 100–199 is Philosophy and Psychology.
-Go there when you're pondering the meaning of life.
+Kids can go there when pondering the meaning of life.

 200–299 is Religion.
-Find yourself curious about the history of the Christian church?
-You can locate a timeline here.
+Is your child curious about the history of the Christian church?
+Your child can locate a timeline here.

 300–399 is Social Sciences, which includes mostly books about human relationships.
-For instance, find facts about education in this section.
+For instance, your child can find facts about education in this section.

 400–499 is Language.
-That Italian translation is on the tip of your tongue.
+Is that Italian translation on the tip of your child’s tongue?
 This is where the definition lives.

 500–599 is Natural Science and Math.
-Stretch skyward as you get the astronomy book off the shelf.
+Stretch skyward as your child gets the astronomy book off the shelf.

 600–699 is Technology.
-Want to know how Coca Cola was made?
+Does your child want to know how Coca-Cola was made?
 Check out the "beverage" technology section.

 700–799 is Arts.
-Boogie down in the aisle that has books about dancing.
+Your child can boogie down to the aisle that has books about dancing.

 800–899 is Literature.
-Feel clueless about what Ural-Altaic or Paleosiberian Lit is?
-Don't you worry; they're both here for you to discover.
+Does your child feel clueless about what Ural-Altaic or Paleosiberian Lit is?
+Don't worry; they're both here for you to help him discover.

 900–999 is Geography and History.
-Trek to the edge of the world and back — all in one library aisle.
+Kids can trek to the edge of the world and back — all in one library aisle.

-All researchers should hand in a paper confident that the information is accurate, and the best way to do so is to check your facts.
-If you read Elizabeth Cady Stanton's diary entry dated Tuesday, July 19, 1848, about the euphoria she felt as she opened the first Women's Rights Convention, check the World Almanac to make sure it really was July 19 and not June.
+- Fact Checking All researchers should hand in a paper confident that the information is accurate, and the best way to do so is for her to check her facts.
+If your child reads Elizabeth Cady Stanton's diary entry dated Tuesday, July 19, 1848, about the euphoria she felt as she opened the first Women's Rights Convention, she should check the World Almanac to make sure it really was July 19 and not June.

-Using keywords is evidence that you've mastered the art of researching because these are the words that help you find resources related to your topic at the library or on the Internet.
-When your teacher asks you how you found so many relevant books filled with significant information, casually mention that you spent some time brainstorming keywordsfor your topic at the library before you went searching for sources.
-She'll marvel at the practicality of your research methods.
+- Keywords Using keywords is evidence that your child has mastered the art of researching because these are the words that help her find resources related to her topic at the library or on the Internet.
+When your child’s teacher asks her how she found so many relevant books filled with significant information, she can casually mention that she spent some time brainstorming keywords for her topic at the library before she went searching for sources.
+Your child’s teacher will marvel at the practicality of her research methods.

-Basically, the non-scientific definition is that microfilm is a reduced-scale version of printed material, like a newspaper, on a filmstrip that's easier to store because it's less bulky and less prone to aging.
-It's enlarged on screen for your reading pleasure.
-Microfilm is really useful if you want to find the front-page newspaper headlines from May 24, 1977.
-You can even go back way further in time than that, to the early 1900s.
-See how far back in history you can go!
+- Microfilm Basically, the non-scientific definition is that microfilm is a reduced-scale version of printed material, like a newspaper, on a filmstrip that's easier to store because it's less bulky and less prone to aging.
+It's enlarged on screen for reading ease.
+Microfilm is really useful if your child wants to find the front-page newspaper headlines from May 24, 1977.
+It’s even possible to go back way further in time than that, to the early 1900s.
+Show your child how far back in history she can go!

-Items, such as letters, official documents, photographs, statistical records, interviews, and manuscripts from the actual time you're studying are considered primary sources.
-These lend a little something extra to your research.
-You can find primary sources in an archive.
-You'll also find them in museums and reproduced on the Web.
+- Primary Source Items, such as letters, official documents, photographs, statistical records, interviews, and manuscripts from the actual time your child is studying are considered primary sources.
+These lend a little something extra to her research.
+Your child can find primary sources in an archive.
+It’s also possible to find them in museums and reproduced on the Web.

-An Internet site, like Yahoo! or Google, that lets you surf the Web by typing in keywords and leading you to pertinent Web sites.
-Be choosy about the sites you use — don't settle for the first Web site on the list.
-You can't always trust the information just because it's widely viewed, so check your facts.
-Quick side note: if you have time before you start researching, try putting your name into the Google search engine and see how many hits come up.
-Seeing your name on the Web, whether it's actually you or not, is seriously fun.
+- Search Engine A Search Engine is an Internet site, like Yahoo! or Google, that lets your child surf the Web by typing in keywords and leading her to pertinent Web sites.
+Encourage her to be choosy about the sites she uses — she should not settle for the first Web site on the list.
+She can't always trust the information just because it's widely viewed, so tell her to check her facts.
+Quick side note: if your child has time before she starts researching, try putting her name into the Google search engine and see how many hits come up.
+Seeing her own name on the Web, whether it's actually her or not, is seriously fun.